Back to blog

 Then the management company is slow.
 Day 18 comes and goes.
 Now it's day 20 with 10 days to close and no estoppel.
 The only option is a rush re-order at double the cost.

 If they'd ordered on day one, they would have had a 7-day buffer with standard delivery.
-The rush fee was entirely preventable.
+That rush fee?
+Entirely preventable.

 State Terminology: The Confusion Factor